sensel/morph-docs/README.md

 mkdocs build
 ```

-You can then switch to the gh-pages branch, commit the changes, and push the repo.
 There is a command

 ```
 mkdocs gh-deploy
 ```

-that will automate this, but it requires some tinkering to use the github personal access tokens, since password authentication was removed in August 2021.
+that will automate this, but it might require some tinkering to use the github personal access tokens, since password authentication was removed in August 2021.
+If you are lucky, you'll be asked to authenticate through the browser.

 If `mkdocs gh-deploy` is borked, then you'll just need to push the build manually to the ghpages branch.
 Use `mkdocs-build` to create the site.
 This makes a `site/` folder in the morph-docs folder that you will want to move to someplace temporary, like your desktop.
 Then switch branches to `gh-pages` and copy-and-replace the contents of the `site` folder to the `morph-docs` folder.
-Then commit the changes and push to the repo.
+Then commit the changes and push to the gh-pages repo.

 ## Addendum: API Documentation.